MouseLand/cellpose/README.md

 **CUDA version**

 If you plan on running many images, you may want to install a GPU version of *mxnet*.
+I recommend using CUDA 10.0 or greater.
 Follow the instructions [here](https://mxnet.apache.org/get_started?).

 Before installing the GPU version, remove the CPU version:
 ~~~